 Prepare the agar agar mixture

-- Remove 1/4 + 1/8 cup of the agar agar mixture and place into the bowl with the food coloring.
+Remove 1/4 + 1/8 cup of the agar agar mixture and place into the bowl with the food coloring.
 Whisk until the mixture is black and place 1 tbsp each into the bottom of the six spherical molds (put them all on a cookie sheet for easy moving).
-Put all molds into the refridgerator to cool.
+Put all molds into the refrigerator to cool.